Home >

 Values and Multilateralism in Foreign Policy

-The Programme on International Peace and Security (IPS) is pleased to launch a project on Values and Multilateralism in Foreign Policy.
-With the support of the Alfred Landecker Programme, IPS will examine the values that should underpin multilateral cooperation among states.
+With the support of the Alfred Landecker Programme, the Oxford Programme on International Peace and Security (IPS) will examine the values that should underpin multilateral cooperation among states.
 We will also explore policy options for governments who encounter a conflict of values with potential partners.
 Read more

 Mass Atrocities in the Digital Age: Preserving Social Media Evidence